onlyquake/xonotic-wiki/Repository_Access.md

     cd xonotic
-    ./all checkout  # switch to main branch on all repos (usually master) ./all update
+    ./all checkout  # switch to main branch on all repos (usually master) ./all update  # pull and prune
-    ./all compile -r
+    ./all compile -r  # recompile what changed

 **Note:** The compiled binary will have a faint watermark with the git revision.
 To remove it completely put `set menu_watermark ""` into your `autoexec.cfg`.